 So maybe we need go back to the basics and look at some common global warming facts and myths.

 El Niño is a natural phenomenon which occurs every four years or so during the winter season in the Northern Hemisphere.
-It brings warmer-than-usual sea surface temperatures emerge along the South American west coast which in turn affects winds around the world which feed into winter storms in areas like Europe².
+It brings warmer-than-usual sea surface temperatures along the South American west coast which in turn affects winds around the world which feed into winter storms in areas like Europe .

 What is more, according to the Intergovernmental Panel on Climate Change (IPCC), the average global temperature has increased by 0.85 degrees Celsius since 1880.
 So while there will always be outlying cold weather events, there is no disputing that temperatures are in fact increasing around the world.

-It is important to also remember that high temperatures due to climate change is also responsible for some natural catastrophes.
+It is important to also remember that high temperatures due to climate change are also responsible for some natural catastrophes.
 For example, due to hot weather in September 2015, 10,500 firefighters were called to tackle forest fires in California where 1,400 homes were burnt down.

 Scientists estimate that a temperature increase of over 2 degrees will lead to an increase in extreme weather events such as droughts and storms.
 Sea levels are already rising due to melting glaciers, and this trend is likely to continue making many areas inhabitable and leading to population displacements.